arthurhsu/rdb-polyfill/README.md

 Supported command line and options will be listed in the gulp command.

 ## How to Use It?
+What's the Supported Browser?

-The final compiled ES6 script is located at `dist/rdb.js`.
+Still evaluating two different options:

-## What's the Supported Browser?
+* Node module that features SQLite3 native code

-Currently we only plan to support Chrome, since this is a polyfill.
-We plan to use deprecated WebSQL underneath to demonstrate the concept.
+* Chrome WebSQL polyfill

 ## Is this Compatible with Lovefield?

 Mostly.
 Some APIs have changed since we are no longer constrainted by IndexedDB.
+Major change is in the syntax of search condition and database schema change.